ucsb-gradescope-tools/jest-autograder/README.md

   is being done, however it might be interesting to experiment with results of setting it to false.

+# Testing multiple student solutions

+It is good practice to test your autograder with multiple student solutions, for example:

+* A perfect solution, such an instructor reference solution
+* An almost perfect solution, to make sure that test cases catch bugs
+* Various malformed solutions, to ensure that the error messages students will see in Gradescope will be helpful, and not too confusing.
+* A vacuous solution (e.g. an empty solution) to ensure that the intended number of points (possibly zero) is awarded.

+To enable this, you can pass an optional parameter to the run_autograder command.
+This parameter is the name of a directory to use for a sample solution other than `./localautograder/submission`.

+For example, you might set up:

+* `./localautograder/submission_flat`, a directory where the files are in the top level directory, rather than under /`src/main/java` as they should be.
+* `./localautograder/submission_fail_one_test`, a solution that should fail exactly one of the instructor tests

+You can then run these by running:
+* `./run_autograder ./localautograder/submission_flat`
+* `./run_autograder ./localautograder/submission_fail_one_test`

+for example.

 # Documentation

 ## File structure: